 Stanley presented a poster "Brain potentials of expressive content: New evidence for semantic theory" in the 31st Annual CUNY Sentence Processing Conference at UC Davis from March 15-17.

-Tachelle and Caleb presented their posters on "Learning with Figurative Language" in WAESO student conferences at ASU on March 1.
+Tachelle and Caleb presented their posters on "Learning with Figurative Language" at the 13th Annual Arizona WAESO Student Research Conference at Arizona State University in Phoenix on March 1.

 Dr. Lai was awarded small grants to support underrepresented undergraduate students from Western Alliance to Expand Student Opportunities (WAESO) - ASU for two students in Fall 2017 and four students in Spring 2017.

 Nyssa joined the lab as our postdoc.
 Welcome, Nyssa!

 Tachelle joined the lab through the 2017 NIH Undergraduate Student Research program.
 Welcome, Tachelle!

 Stanley presented "What the hell?
 What swearing can tell us about conventional implicatures" at XPrag 2017 (the 7th biannual Experimental Pragmatics) in Cologne, Germany.
 Good job, Stanley!

 Rachel received the University of Arizona Research and Project (ReaP) Grants for fall 2017.
 She will use the fund to continue working on her EEG study that examines the processing of multiword expressions in the lab.
 Congrats, Rachel!